Ekryd/sortpom/README.md

 ## News ##
 Added
+  * 2022-08-04: Received an [Open Source Licence](https://jb.gg/OpenSourceSupport) for IntelliJ Ultimate.
+Once again, thank you [JetBrains](http://www.jetbrains.com/idea/)!!
   * 2023-07-24: Released version 3.3.0.
 Added parameter for quiet output from the plugin [#338](/../../issues/338).
 Thanks, [gnodet](https://github.com/gnodet) for the PR!
   * 2023-01-29: Released version 3.2.1.
 Dependency updates.
 No new functionality
-  * 2022-07-23: Received an Open Source Licence for IntelliJ Ultimate.
-Once again, thank you [JetBrains](http://www.jetbrains.com/idea/)!!
   * 2022-07-17: Released version 3.2.0.
 Added parameter sortDependencyManagement where dependency management can be sorted independently of dependencies [#210](/../../issues/210).
 Thanks, [Ssquan](https://github.com/ssquan) for the PR!
   * 2022-05-29: Released version 3.1.3.
 Fix formatting if text and other content is placed together in a xml tag [#209](/../../issues/209)
   * 2022-05-24: Released version 3.1.2.
 Fixed two bugs: Whitespace removed from multiple lines of text within XML tags [#206](/../../issues/206); Comments in the root of the xml document was removed during sorting [#205](/../../issues/205)